iclear/sdns/README.md

 sdns
 ====

-Simple DNS resolver (library) with the option to specify the DNS server to request.
+Simple DNS lookup library which permits to specify the DNS server to request.